opendaylight/docs/docs/developer-guide/developing-apps-on-the-opendaylight-controller.rst

 Defining a Simple Hello World RPC
 ---------------------------------

-1.  | Build a *hello* example from the Maven archetype *opendaylight-startup-archetype*, same as above.
+1. Build a *hello* example from the Maven archetype *opendaylight-startup-archetype*, same as what was done in the previous steps.

-2. Now view the entry point to understand where the log line came from.
-The entry point is in the impl project:
+2. View the entry point to understand the origins of the log line.
+The entry point starts in the ./impl project:

     .. code:: shell

         impl/src/main/java/org/opendaylight/hello/impl/HelloProvider.java

-3. Add any new things that you are doing in your implementation by using the HelloProvider.onSessionInitiate method.
-It's analogous to an Activator.
+3. Add any new content that you are doing in your implementation by using the HelloProvider.onSessionInitiate method.
+It is analogous to an Activator.

     .. code:: java